debarunadak/Tableau-project/README.md

-# Tableau_Project
+Exploratory Data Analysis using Tableau on AirBnB hotel bookings in United States.

-This is my Tableau project on AirBnB hotel bookings in United States.
+Processed and visualized data to identify high-demand locations, seasonality trends and discount per bed rooms.